Bearded Dragon vs Black Throat Monitor: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bearded Dragon has a typical lifespan of 10-15 years, while Black Throat Monitor lives approximately 20-25 years.
 Health profiles differ significantly between these reptiles.
-Bearded Dragon is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Black Throat Monitor faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Bearded Dragon is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+Black Throat Monitor faces its own health challenges including species-specific conditions.
+Both have similar health-risk counts on paper, but the actual conditions and management differ meaningfully.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health